 Petrit Çeku’s exquisite sensibility and expressiveness have attracted and engaged audiences worldwide.
-He has performed many recitals throughout Europe and North America and was a soloist with major symphonic orchestras such as Baltimore Symphony, Czech Chamber Philharmonic, State Hermitage Orchestra of St. Petersburg and Zagreb Philharmonic.
+He has performed many recitals throughout the world and was a soloist with major symphonic orchestras such as Baltimore Symphony, Czech Chamber Philharmonic, Daejeon Philharmonic, State Hermitage Orchestra of St. Petersburg, Pannon Philharmonic and Zagreb Philharmonic.
 He also appears regularly with the famed string ensemble Zagreb Soloists and is a founding member of Guitar Trio Elogio, established in 2008.

 Hailed by guitar critic Colin Cooper as “a soloist of the highest ability”, Çeku is the first prize winner of many international guitar competitions, including the most prestigious ones like Parkening (Malibu, USA), Schadt (Allentown, USA), Biasini (Bologna, Italy), and Pittaluga (Alessandria, Italy).

 Çeku’s first CD was released in 2008 by Naxos.
-In May 2016 the Spanish label Eudora issued his recording of Bach’s 6 Cello Suites, arranged by Valter Dešpalj.
+In May 2015 the Spanish label Eudora issued his recording of all six Bach Cello Suites, arranged by Valter Dešpalj.

 Petrit Çeku plays on a Ross Gutmeier guitar.